UiO-IN3110/UiO-IN3110.github.io/assignments/assignment3/assignment3.md

 1. implement the function `profile_with_cprofile` to profile a given filter function with cProfile, and print the top 10 calls, by cumulative time
 1. implement the function `profile_with_line_profiler` to profile a given filter function with line_profiler and print the line profile
 1. implement the function `run_profiles` to profile all of our implementations using one of the two above `profile_with` functions for comparison.
-1. In the file `profile-report.md`, paste the output of the two different runs of `run_profiles` (now executable as `python -m instapy.profiling`), and answer the three questions based on the profile reports
+1. In the file `profile-report.md`, paste the output of the two different runs of `run_profiles` (now executable as `python -m instapy.profiling`), and answer the questions based on the profile reports

 ## Turning it in